 The beauty of finviz.com is that it allows you to create watchlists.
 For example, here is one that highlights stocks that have high short interest:

 - Institutional Ownership: Under 50%

-You can even sort out stocks that have had news over the last 24 hours.
+You even have the option to sort out stocks that have had reports over the last 24 hours time.